deckerweb/shortcode-item-updated/README.md

 --> in _Scripts Organizer_ use the "Code Snippets Import"

 For all other snippet manager plugins just use our plugin's main .php file [`shortcode-item-updated.php`](https://github.com/deckerweb/shortcode-item-updated/blob/master/shortcode-item-updated.php) and use its content as snippet (bevor saving your snippet: please check for your plugin if the opening php tag needs to be removed or not!).

+--> Please decide for one of both alternatives!

 ---